 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt for each forum.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
 Each reply must be at least 200 words.
-(MLO: B, C, D, F)
+(MLOs: B, C, D, F)

 The student will write a 900–1,500-word essay reflecting on the exercise of reason as an act of worship.
-While limited use of outside sources is permitted, the student must focus on the assigned course readings from Modules/Weeks 1 and 2 as well as relevant Scripture passages of the student’s choosing.
-(MLO: A, C, G)
+While limited use of outside sources is permitted, the student must focus on the assigned course readings from Modules 1-2: Weeks 1-2 as well as relevant Scripture passages of the student’s choosing.
+(MLOs: A, C, G)

-Faith and Reason Paper: Outline, Thesis, and Bibliography
+Faith and Reason: Outline, Thesis, and Bibliography Assignment

-The student will submit a preliminary outline, thesis, and bibliography of 8–12 sources in current Turabian format for the Faith and Reason Paper.
-(MLO: A, B, C, D, E, F)
+The student will submit a preliminary outline, thesis, and bibliography of 8–12 sources in current Turabian format for the Faith and Reason: Paper Assignment.
+(MLOs: A, B, C, D, E, F)